Where do you find elementary school historians? The answer can be right in your digital classroom!

 Our students create history every day and are currently living through a unique time in history.
 You can use “personal” primary sources remotely by simply having them document the differences in remote vs. school learning and use their writing journal to compare and contrast various entries.
 With older elementary students, you can have them find documents online that support a writing objective or social studies theme.
 Consider comparing and contrasting personal primary sources from the 1918 Spanish Influenza pandemic with modern times.
 As historians, they will be able to practice research, gain insight from several sources before they choose the best account, and use reasoning to detail why they chose that particular account.
 There is also an extensive array of resources available online for your to find “personal” primary sources, including some listed below:

-- Nystrom Young Citizens - free trial
+- Nystrom Young Citizens

 - Active Classroom - free trial

 - Library of Congress

 - Spartacus Educational